Visyond/website-hugo/site/content/solutions/financial-modeling-software.md

         link: ''
         title: Store Multiple Assumptions Simultaneously
     image: /img/2019-02 Overview Panel.png
+    infoVideo: /video/Track What Is Happening in Your Projects - Visyond.mp4
+    infoVideoPoster: /video/Track What Is Happening in Your Projects - Visyond.jpg
     link: ''
-    subtitle: Spreadsheet governance & data tracking.
-    title: Track Changes and Edit Without Overwriting
+    subtitle: "Data governance and audit trail.\r\n<br>\r\nCollaboration without overwriting data.\r\n<br>\r\nData gathering without version chaos.\r"
+    title: Track What Is Happening in Your Projects
   - altText: >-
       Financial Modeling Software - Single Source of Truth for Your Financial Model
     benefitsList:
       - text: >-
-          Establish a single place to store all your spreadsheet data - changes, assumptions, documents and conversations
+          Add supporting documents, attachments and comments directly inside the relevant cells so you can easily retrieve them and know who provided them
+      - text: >-
+          Automatically document the model as you and your collaborators work on it
     descr: >-
-      Visyond will document your financial model automatically as you and your collaborators work on it. <br><br>You do not need to save support documents on different platforms or try to remember where something is or who provided certain assumptions – everything is stored inside the cells.
+      **Establish a single place to store all your spreadsheet data** - changes, assumptions, documents and conversations - in the same environment where you carry out calculations, analyses and visualizations.
     files:
       - alt: >-
           Financial Modeling Software - Never Lose Information in Financial